IBM/cp4d-deployment/selfmanaged-openshift/aws/README.md

-# Cloud Pak for Data 4.0 on OCP 4.6 on AWS
+# Cloud Pak for Data 4.0 on AWS

 ## Deployment Topology: